chelsea6502/chinese-comprehension/README.md

 python script.py
 ```

-**First Run:** The script will download pkuseg's 'mixed' model automatically.
-Subsequent runs will be faster.
+**First Run:** The script will automatically download required models (pkuseg and spaCy) on first use.
+This may take a few minutes but only happens once.

 ### Known Words File
 By default, the script looks for `known.txt` in the same directory.
 To use a different file, modify the `DEFAULT_KNOWN_WORDS_PATH` constant in the script.